 Revocation and Modifications

-Another misconception involves the belief that a POA, once established, cannot be changed.
+Another misconception is that a POA, once established, cannot be changed.
 In truth, a principal retains the right to revoke or modify the POA, provided they remain competent.
 Some fear that the arrangement is permanent, but principals can update the document to reflect changes in their circumstances or preferences.
-Revocation requires notifying all relevant parties, ensuring the previous POA is no longer in effect.
+Revocation requires notifying all relevant parties and ensuring the previous POA is no longer in effect.

 Tips for Choosing an Agent in Florida